Mani Puttu

 Ingredients:

-1. Add the water to a heavy-based wide mouthed pot/deep pan or urulli and heat.
+1. Add the water to a heavy-based, wide-mouthed pot/deep pan or urulli and heat.

-2. Bring to boil and add salt.
+2. Bring to a boil and add salt.

 4. Do not stir at first.
 Allow the water all around the sides to boil over the heap of flour.
-Now, reduce the heat and stir vigorously, with a wooden ladle to blend the flour with the water.
-Do this quickly as the water will be absorbed quickly.
+Now, reduce the heat and stir vigorously, with a wooden ladle, to blend the flour with the water.
+Do this quickly, as the water will be absorbed quickly.
 You want it to be evenly distributed throughout the flour so that there is no more dry flour.

-5. Cover the pan and allow to sit and ‘sweat’ for only 5 minutes.
+5. Cover the pan and allow it to sit and 'sweat' for only 5 minutes.
 Now you must knead this flour while it is still hot.

 6. Knead for about 5 minutes.
-You should open the bag to find a nice smooth, tight and bouncy dough. ( no more specks of white dry flour).
-Place the dough in a large bowl and keep covered while working with sections of the dough ( to prevent the dough from drying out)
+You should open the bag to find a nice, smooth, tight and bouncy dough. ( no more specks of white dry flour).
+Place the dough in a large bowl and keep it covered while working with sections of the dough ( to prevent the dough from drying out)

 7. Now roll the dough into a large rope.
 Lightly grease the insides of the Idiyappam press.
 Fill the Idiyappam press with enough dough that has been rolled to fit into the hole and press through the tiny holes directly onto the rack used for steaming.
 Keep the Idiyappam press over a large tray or basin.